Mary Custis Vezey: Life

 Mary Custis Vezey was born on January 17, 1904, in New York to a Russian mother, Mariia Platonovna Travlinskaia (1874–1950), and an American father, Henry Custis Vezey (1873–1939).
 She grew up in Saint Petersburg, Russia, where the family moved when she was four weeks old, and Harbin, China, where her father was transferred in 1917 to work at the American Consulate.
 The family formed part of the Russian diaspora in China, where many Russians had fled following the 1917 revolution and civil war.
 From the early 1920s, Henry Custis Vezey edited and published an English-Russian newspaper in Harbin, the Russian Daily News, which was later renamed Harbin Daily News.
 Mary Vezey started to write poetry at the age of six, initially in Russian.
 She admired the work of Alexander Pushkin, Mikhail Lermontov, Alexander Blok, Nikolai Gumilev, and Anna Akhmatova.

 Mary Vezey received a good education in China; first a prestigious Russian Girls' School in Harbin, and 1921–1922 at the North China American School in Tongzhou, Beijing.
 After graduation, she worked for two years for the General Secretary of the Harbin YMCA, before sailing to America in 1925.
-She took up study at Pomona College in Claremont, California, majoring in languages and literature.
+She took up study at Pomona College in Claremont, California, majoring in languages and literature and graduating in 1927.
 At Pomona, she was actively involved in various clubs and societies, and her English poetry began to gain her recognition.
 She was invited to join the Scribblers Society, an exclusive, invitation-only society which had been founded in 1913.
 An article on Chinese poetry, and two of her poems, were published in the society's journal.

 Returning to Harbin, Vezey worked for her father's paper, and in other roles benefitting from her ability to speak Russian and English.
-Her first poetry collection, Stikholvoreniia (Poems), was published in Harbin to a positive reception.
+Her first poetry collection, Stikhotvoreniia (Poems), was published in Harbin to a positive reception.
 It was distinctive in being bilingual, containing 127 poems in Russian, 13 in English, 11 Russian to English translations, and 8 English to Russian.
 Vezey translated poems by a number of well known poets into Russian.
 Among these were Edna St. Vincent Millay, Sara Teasdale, and George Santayana.